philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ### The Inheritence Chain

 How you write the markup would remain unchanged.
-You'd never put an abstract class on an HTML element (nor would it have to) because JavaScript APIs could leverage the abstract class selector.
+You wouldn't put an abstract class on an HTML element because JavaScript APIs could leverage the abstract class selector.
 Here's an example:

 {% highlightjs %}
 <button class="button">Click Me</button>